-Norking with bibliographic sources and information resourcesWork systematically in the library and media.
-Explore current electronic sources on the subject.1.
+No Expected product Implementation strategies Assessment criteria Implementation terms 1.
+Working with bibliographic sources and information resources Work systematically in the library and media.
+Explore current electronic sources on the subject.
 Logical thinking, flexibility.
-2. The quality of the systematization of the informational material obtained through its own activity.During sem activity.2.Preparing the reportAnalysis of relevant sources on the topic of the paper.
+The quality of the systematization of the informational material obtained through its own activity.
+During semester.
+2. Preparing the report Analysis of relevant sources on the topic of the paper.
 Analysis, systematization and synthesis of information on the proposed topic.
-Compilation of the report in1.
-The quality of systematization and analysis of the informational material obtained through its own activity.1.
-The quality of systematization and analysis of the informational material obtained through its own activity.1.
-The quality of systematization and analysis of the informational material obtained through its own activity.1.
-The quality of systematization and analysis of the informational material obtained through its own activity.1.
-The quality of systematization and analysis of the informational material obtained through its own activity.1.
-The quality of systematization and analysis of the informational material obtained through its own activity. emester 2.Preparing the reportAnalysis of relevant sources on the topic of the paper.
-Analysis, systematization and synthesis of information on the proposed topic.1.
-The quality of systematization and analysis of the informational material obtained through its own activity. accordance with the requirements in force and presentation to the chair. mester 3.The student will benefit of the self-training program after hours.
-If required, he can contact the professor on duty.1.
-Workload.3.If required, he can contact the mester
+Compilation of the report in accordance with the requirements in force and presentation to the chair.
+The quality of systematization and analysis of the informational material obtained through its own activity.
+Concordance of information with the proposed theme.
+During semester.
+3. Work with anatomical samples and cadaveric material in the demonstration room (over program) The student will benefit of the self-training program after hours.
+If required, he can contact the professor on duty.
+Interaction conditions are created with both group colleagues and other students from all faculties.
+The student is able to work with anatomical samples himself or in a team.
+Workload.
+Ability to demonstrate anatomical formations on samples.
+Formulating conclusions on applied significance of the anatomical formations.
+During semester.